-The allowance for loan losses includes components for loans individually evaluated for impairment, loans collectively evaluated for impairment.
+The allowance for loan losses includes components for loans individually evaluated for impairment and loans collectively evaluated for impairment.
 Generally, for loans individually evaluated, the allowance for loan losses represents the difference between the recorded investment in the loan and the present value of the cash flows expected to be collected discounted at the loan's effective interest rate, or at the fair value of the collateral, if the loan is collateral dependent.
 For those loans collectively evaluated for impairment, the allowance for loan losses is determined using the risk-rating model as previously discussed.

 - B. Cash: Cash, as included in the consolidated financial statements, represents cash on hand and on deposit at financial institutions. - C. Investment in CoBank: The Association's required investment in CoBank is in the form of Class A Stock.
 The minimum required investment is 4.00 percent of the prior year's average direct loan volume.
-The investment in CoBank is composed of patronage based stock and purchased stock.

 Prior to the bank merger on January 1, 2012, the Association's investment in AgBank was in the form of Class A Stock.
 The minimum required investment in AgBank was 5.00 percent of average direct loan volume, net of excess investment.
 The required investment was adjusted on a quarterly basis to reflect changes in direct loan volume.
-The required investment was composed of AgBank surplus attributed to the Association, patronage based stock and purchased stock.
-At the time of the merger, the investment in AgBank was converted to an investment in CoBank.
+The required investment was comprised of AgBank surplus attributed to the Association, patronage based stock and purchased stock.
+On the date of the merger, AgBank stock was converted to CoBank stock.

 - D. Premises and Equipment: Land is carried at cost.
 Premises and equipment are carried at cost less accumulated depreciation.
 Depreciation is provided on the straight-line method over the estimated useful lives of the assets.
-Estimated useful lives for the buildings are 10 to 45 years and range from 2 to 8 years for furniture, equipment and automobiles.
+Estimated useful life for the building ranges from 10 to 45 years and ranges from three to five years for furniture, equipment and automobiles.
 Gains and losses on dispositions are reflected in current operating results.
-Maintenance and repairs are charged to operating expense and improvements above certain thresholds are capitalized. - E. Other Assets and Other Liabilities: Other assets are comprised primarily of accounts receivable, prepaid expenses, and investment in Farm Credit institutions.
+Maintenance and repairs are expensed and improvements above certain thresholds are capitalized. - E. Other Assets and Other Liabilities: Other assets are comprised primarily of accounts receivable, prepaid expenses, and investment in Farm Credit institutions.
 Significant components of other liabilities primarily include accounts payable and employee benefits. - F. Advance Conditional Payments: The Association is authorized under the Farm Credit Act to accept advance payments from borrowers.
 To the extent the borrower's access to such advance payments is restricted, the advance conditional payments are netted against the borrower's related loan balance.
-Unrestricted advance conditional payments are included in other interest bearing liabilities.
-Restricted advance conditional payments are primarily associated with mortgage loans, while non-restricted are primarily related to production and intermediate-term loans and insurance proceeds on mortgage loans.
+Unrestricted advance conditional payments are included in liabilities.
+Restricted advance conditional payments are primarily associated with mortgage loans, while non-restricted are primarily related to production and intermediateterm loans and insurance proceeds on mortgage loans.
 Advance conditional payments are not insured.
 Interest is generally paid by the Association on advance conditional payments. - G. Employee Benefit Plans: Substantially all employees of the Association participate in the Ninth Farm Credit District Pension Plan (Pension Plan) and/or the Farm Credit Foundations Defined Contribution/401(k) Plan (401(k) Plan).
 The Pension Plan is a non-contributory defined benefit plan.
 Benefits are based on compensation and years of service.
 The Association recognizes its proportional share of expense and contributes its proportional share of funding.
 The Pension Plan was closed to employees beginning January 1, 2007.
-All defined contribution costs are expensed in the same period that participants earn employer contributions.
-The Association also participates in the Farm Credit Foundations Retiree Medical Plan.
-These postretirement benefits (other than pensions) are provided to eligible retired employees of the Association.
-The anticipated costs of these benefits were accrued during the period of the employee's active service.
-The authoritative accounting guidance requires the accrual of the expected cost of providing postretirement benefits during the years that the employee renders service necessary to become eligible for these benefits.